 Gas-burning fire pits are awesome Phoenix backyard attractions.
-Instant flames, no irritating smoke, soot, or ashes… ambience on demand.
-But no matter how unique or beautiful the stonework or vessel, the burning pit fill is well, boring.
+Instant flames, no irritating smoke, soot, or ashes… ambiance on demand.
+But no matter how unique or beautiful the stonework or vessel, the pit fill is, well… boring.
 Lava rock.
 You can have any color you want, as long as it’s red or black.
 At least until recently.
 Now, you’ve got so many options, choosing just one could be difficult.

 Say hello to fire glass, the latest in Phoenix fire pit design.
 You not only have more than one size to pick from, but different colors and surfacing too.
 It’s hot, sleek, and gorgeous – you’ll wonder what the attraction of lava rock was all about.
 Well, perhaps not, since it was the only material that wasn’t destroyed by direct flame contact and intense heat.
 All past tense.

 Fire glass is a special glass formulated to withstand extremely high temperatures and flames.
 It comes in both fine and chunky textures, depending on size.
 You’ve got a choice of 9-12 colors, depending on the style selected.
 Then there’s the finish.
 It can be somewhat jagged and irregular like sea glass, or smoother glass pebbles, and very rounded like floral vase gems.
 Surfacing ranges from plain glass sheen to reflective and somewhat opalescent.

 The original Fire Glass is also recycled glass, and has an appearance like chunky broken glass.
 It’s a bit different texture than the Classic and Premium collections due to containing a mix of piece sizes.
 This results in denser fill than using all one size pieces.
 You have 12 colors and 2 size options to pick from within the standard Fire Glass category: small with a 1/4-1/2″ mix, and medium with a 1/2-1″ mix.